slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 There is always more context, and blocking blocks the blocker's ability to learn about more context.
 More context can change verything More context can make a blocking decision evil, cruel, heartless, and unjustifiable.
 More context can expose a bully as a bully victim, or a bully victim as a bully.
 Blocking oneself to context risks seriously ignoring preventable pain.
 "Pause, meditate, return"; or mute/"Punch"; but in any case, all I'm proposing in this contentious chapter is an anti-bullying pop-up, in case one's decision to block *might* carry the risk of some attributes of bullying or literally killing an innocent person previously not on death's edge.

+Perople need love.
+The lack of it is mortal.

 ## Rituals, Religion, & Hell

 One of the most powerful rituals was during the Psyche hospitalization.
 When they first brought me in, before the psychiatric unit, I was held in some various different rooms.
 One of them, was part of a hallway where there was a male nurse sitting outside, who looked just like my best friend.
 He even had a nametag that I think was my best friend's first name, so I vaguely recall.
 I knew it wasn't my best friend, but somehow led him in a ritual, that he willingly participated in.
 The state I was in was shamanic.
 He was about my age and let me speak to him as if I was speaking to my best friend, as he literally went along with sitting on the floor, since I was playful and had unambiguous humor and self awareness in my voice, but had some "commanding" flying colors.
 I understood the nurse wasn't literally him, my best friend who I projected lucidly-but-not-fully-intentionally.